 5 Phases of Parenting – Phase 5

-We have been discussing the 5 Phases of Parenting which briefly are, 1) I don’t know what I don’t know, 2) I know at least that I need to know, 3) I know what I need to know, 4) You know and it starts to show, and today is 5) You move confidently because of what you know.
+We have been discussing the 5 Phases of Parenting which briefly are, 1) I don’t know what I don’t know, 2) I know at least that I need to know, 3) I know what I need to know, 4) You know, and it starts to show, and today is 5) You move confidently because of what you know.

-As a parent, once you have moved into parenting a ways you begin to know your child, better than anyone and also you know what works with various parenting styles.
-That is until, your child becomes an adolescent–then it seems like your child came from another planet.
+As a parent, once you have moved into parenting, you begin to know your child better than anyone and understand what works with various parenting styles.
+That is until your child becomes an adolescent–then it seems like your child came from another planet.
 That’s why I wrote my book, Making Sense of Life: A Guidebook for Teens and Parents.
-I discuss many of the key issues and at the end of each chapter is a chance for you to reflect on some questions I have created for parents and also a set for the kids.
+I discuss many of the critical issues and at the end of each chapter is a chance for you to reflect on some questions I have created for parents and a set for the kids.

-When we know something because of experience and guidance that we have received we make decisions easily, promptly and without second-guessing ourselves.
+When we know something because of the experience and guidance that we have received, we make decisions quickly, promptly, and without second-guessing ourselves.
 Even when there is resistance, we still move confidently.
-Take a topic like popularity–something we struggled with and so do many kids as well.
+Take a topic like popularity–something we struggled with, and so do many kids as well.
 How did you handle it?
-With the knowledge you have now from those situations what strengthening statements can you share with your child that they might use.
+With the knowledge you have now from those situations, what strengthening statements can you share with your child that they might use.

 Yours for Better Parenting,